7 Essential SEO Recommendations for New Business Websites

 To compile a list of possible articles to write that would fit this mould, look at the frequently asked questions your organisation receives every day.
 Then simply publish the answers to each one as an article on your website blog with the question incorporated into the title.
 There is barely an industry or company imaginable that can’t do this and what’s more, it saves you from having to answer the same question over and over.
 Just point customers in the direction of your answers online – which will also drive traffic to your site!

-7. Be patient and look into other channels, short term
+SEO Recommendation #7 Be patient and look into other channels, short term

 At our final point, I’m sorry to be the bearer of bad news, but unfortunately time is a huge factor in SEO rankings.
 Even worse, there’s a lot of spammy websites out there that get built for short term gain and then discarded.
 As a result, you have to earn your place with Google who won’t rank you until they’re happy that you’re the real deal.
+So the best SEO recommendation I can give is to structure it into your working practice and keep going with it – you will see the best results in the longer term.

 While there is no definitive answer to the question “how much time is needed?”, following all the above advice will obviously help you along and of course you would speed up the process drastically if you could invest in SEO services.
 But you would still need to be patient as SEO is a notoriously slow burning channel, but one that is totally worth it!